Discover Botswana : Current issues

 Current issues

 Between its dependence on imports from South Africa, its economic diversification and the fight against AIDS, Botswana is not without challenges for its future.
-Botswana's energy and agricultural dependence on its large neighbor to the south has been a constant in the country's history over the last few centuries.
+Botswana's energy and agricultural dependence on its large southern neighbor has been a constant in the country's history over the last few centuries.
 Botswana's soil is poor for agriculture, and water is in short supply everywhere.
 Only around 1% of the land is cultivated, and only 5% is considered arable.
 Yet the current government is seeking to boost the country's food security.
 With only 2.6 million inhabitants, the situation could be improved.
 Emphasis is therefore being placed on the northeast region to produce more of the sorghum, corn, millet, wheat, beans, bananas and citrus fruit that the country needs.
 In terms of energy, Botswana also relies on its neighbors for almost half of its needs.
 Faced with falling imports and insufficient production, the country has experienced numerous power cuts in recent years, but the government sees this as an opportunity to develop renewable energies.
-Several projects are currently being examined, including the construction of a solar power plant.
+Several projects are currently under consideration, including the construction of a solar power plant.
 In the meantime, solar panels are springing up all over the country, on the roofs of homes and businesses.
 With the end of subsoil resources in sight, the government is faced with a situation unprecedented since independence.
 The economy needs to be diversified as quickly as possible, services need to be developed, food security needs to be ensured and a replacement for foreign currency needs to be found.
 Despite increased investment in the public sector, particularly in educational infrastructure, the workforce remains under-qualified and unemployment high.
-With no other choice, the country is turning to skilled foreign labor.
+With no other option, the country is turning to skilled foreign labor.